acezxn/Pathtracker-online/README.md

 - The pursuit algorithm can be chosen in the ```Pure pursuit``` section
 - Pressing the ```Simulate``` button to start the simulation

+For the explanation of more functionalities, see [Detailed Guide](https://github.com/acezxn/Pathtracker-online/wiki/Detailed-Guide) for more information.

 ## Installation

 Not required!
 But if you want to run this application locally, run this in your terminal